YoichiroSugimoto/20211110_JMJD6_K_hydroxylation/doc/j0-data-preprocessing/j0-2-protein-feature-extraction-2.md

 # Introduction

-Additional biophysical properties of proteins such as local charge will be analysed.
+Additional biophysical properties of proteins will be analysed.

 # Environment setup